top of page

 When people hear the term "dark retreat," they often give me a confused look, conjure up images of stark, uninviting spaces that resemble a hovel, devoid of any comforts or amenities.
 This misconception can deter many from exploring the profound benefits that come from this incredible, transformative experience.

-In reality, most darkness retreats are designed to be a comfortable sanctuary for the mind, body, and soul, providing a gentle, safe, and secure environment that encourages deep introspection and healing.
+Truth: In reality, most darkness retreats are intentionally designed to be a comfortable sanctuary for the mind, body, and spirit, providing a gentle, safe, and secure environment that encourages deep introspection and healing.
 Most rooms are clean and cozy, featuring a nice bed, bathroom, and ample space for a yoga mat, meditation aids, and nutritious meals delivered to your room daily.

 Myth 2: You’re Stuck In A Dark Room With No Support

-When choosing a dark retreat, it is essential to find one that is held and guided by someone who is trauma-informed and who has personal experience with dark retreats and other consciousness-altering practices.
+When choosing a dark retreat, especially if it's your first one, it is essential to find one that is held and guided by someone who is trauma-informed and who has personal experience with dark retreats and other consciousness-altering practices.
 A well-facilitated retreat is rooted in compassion, safety, presence, and deep knowledge.
 They should also provide a clear protocol in case any type of emergency occurs.

-In addition, some Dark Retreats, like Dark Havens, incorporate somatic, trauma-based therapy to support people before they go into the dark so they feel safe and empowered to titrate their transformative experience, as well as offering post-integration sessions.
+In addition, some dark retreats, like Dark Havens, incorporate somatic, trauma-based therapy to support people before they go into the dark.
+Hence, they feel safe and empowered to titrate their transformative experience, as well as offering post-integration sessions and monthly virtual community calls.

 Myth 3: A Dark Retreat Is Like a Psychedelic Trip

-Truth: While some people experience visionary moments, that’s not the goal of a dark retreat.
+Truth: While some people do have visionary moments of lights, patterns, and pictures, some do not, and that shouldn't be the point or goal of doing a dark retreat.

 Myth 4: Once The Lights Are Off, They Stay Off Until You Have Completed Your Time

-As we practice and grow more comfortable with stillness and the unknown, we become better able to be with whatever arises in the dark: intense emotions, disorientation, moments of isolation, or unprocessed adverse memories.
+As we gain nervous system mastery and are able to drop into deeper layers of stillness and the unknown, we become better able to be with whatever arises in the dark: intense emotions, disorientation, moments of isolation, or unprocessed adverse memories.

 Myth 5: Only Monks or Hardcore Meditators Can Do A Dark Retreat